Barbara has spent over 40 years writing poems, lyrics, and sayings for cards and interpreting the meanings and messages in songs.

 - As I move forward in life, knowing you are still here brings me peace.

-- Your support and gracious generosity is rare these days.
+- Your support and gracious generosity are rare these days.
 You are special, thank you.

-- You hold my heart, I hold your heart.
+- You hold my heart, and I hold your heart.
 Thank you.

 - In this life, knowing you are here means so much.
 Thank you.